 - During Covid-19 our local operator thoughtfully carried out a Crowdfunding campaign and collected $17,000,000 COP to supply food and protective items for the guides, translators and cooks of Ciudad Perdida.

-- Our local operator is also currently working in partnership with local communities to help them implement and manage COVID-19 measures for their own safety and well-being and that of visitors to the region.
+- Our local operator is also currently working in partnership with local communities to help them implement and manage COVID-19 measures.
+This is for their own safety and well-being and that of visitors to the region.
 In November 2020, a team trekked to the areas of The Lost City to support this process accompanied by local authorities.

 We honestly can’t speak highly enough of Colombia and the huge strides that it’s making in sustainable tourism operations.
-Yes, there are still no-go areas of Colombia, like there are in many other countries and even cities, however whilst we were there in 2019, we felt safe and were in awe of the openness and friendliness of the people in the many areas we were so fortunate to visit.
+Yes, there are still no-go areas of Colombia, like there are in many other countries and even cities.
+Whilst we were there in 2019, we felt safe and were in awe of the openness and friendliness of the people in the many areas we were so fortunate to visit.

 So when the time is right and the world of travel can start spinning again, we highly recommend adding Colombia to your list of adventure destinations.
 Colombia is the best kept secret of South America.